arnondao/lapland_code/README.md

-This is for Craft code.
+This is for Craft CMS.